The peer to peer marketplace for luxury designer fashion

 We’ve found that about 50% of sellers who’s sales are auto-canceled, open the Tradesy app within that 3 day window but do not confirm or cancel their sale.
 This issue causes a significant loss in GMV every month.

-We’ve observed that sales are being canceled due to sellers not completing necessary tasks, which is causing our revenue to suffer.
+We’ve observed that sales are being auto-canceled due to sellers not completing necessary tasks, which is causing our revenue to suffer.
 How might we improve so that Tradesy is more successful based on cancellation rate?

 Lower Cancellation Rate